 K.4.3.2 (Use of Maximum Service Interval with Aggregation of Packets) provides guidance on the use of the Maximum Service Interval field(M101) to determine the limit of aggregation of nominal MSDUs.

-The Inactivity Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MPDU belonging to the TS before this TS is deleted by the MAC entity at the HC.
+The Inactivity Interval field is 4 octets long and is present in a TSPEC element when the Type subfield is 0; otherwise it is absent.
+When present, it contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MPDU belonging to the TS before this TS is deleted by the MAC entity at the HC.

-The Suspension Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MSDU belonging to the TS before the generation of successive QoS(+)CF-Poll is stopped for this TS.
+The Suspension Interval field is 4 octets long and is present in a TSPEC element when the Type subfield is 0; otherwise it is absent.
+When present, it contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MSDU belonging to the TS before the generation of successive QoS(+)CF-Poll is stopped for this TS.
 A value of 4 294 967 295 (= 232 – 1) disables the suspension interval, indicating that polling for the TS is not to be interrupted based on inactivity.
 (MDR2)The suspension interval is always less than or equal to the inactivity interval.

 The Service Start Time field is 4 octets and contains an unsigned integer that specifies the time, expressed in microseconds, when the first scheduled SP starts.
 The service start time indicates to the AP the time when a STA first expects to be ready to send frames and a power saving(M101) STA needs to be awake to receive frames.
 This might help the AP to schedule service so that the MSDUs encounter small delays in the MAC and help the power saving(M101) STAs to reduce power consumption.
 The field represents the four lower order octets of the TSF timer at the start of the SP.
 If APSD and Schedule subfields are 0, this field is also set to 0 (-unspecified).